mscwilson/code-wars/alan_partridge_apple/README.md

 Input | Output
 -----
 1 | 'Help yourself to a honeycomb Yorkie for the glovebox.'
+50 | 'It's hotter than the sun!!'
 '1' | 'Help yourself to a honeycomb Yorkie for the glovebox.'
-50 | 'It's hotter than the sun!!'
+'50' | 'It's hotter than the sun!!'